medieval-source-book/jekyll-site/_texts/Origin_Pastoral_Care.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'On the Origin of the Pastoral Care | De origine Regulae pastoralis'
+  On the Origin of the Pastoral Care | De origine Regulae pastoralis
+engtitle: |
+  On the Origin of the Pastoral Care
+origtitle: |
+  De origine Regulae pastoralis
 breadcrumb: true
 permalink: "text/Origin_Pastoral_Care"
 redirect_from: /text/origin-pastoral-care